Lauszus/socketsocketcan/README.md

 ```

 # Installation

 ## Client

 Copy the `client` folder to your Linux device and run `make`

-By default the client is set to receive the message you've sent (personally I've found this really useful for logging because the timestamps are aligned), but you can disable it in `client.c`: `#define RECV_OWN_MSGS 0`

 ## Server

 Using a virtual environment is really recommended here.

 ```bash